I14Y-ch/harvester_OFS/README.md

-# I14Y Harvester - OGD Statistical Federal Office (ABN)
+# I14Y Harvester - OGD Statistical Federal Office (ABN + PROD)

-The harvesting of the OGD Statistical Federal Office catalogue was done via Github actions in ABN.
+The harvesting of the OGD Statistical Federal Office catalogue is done via Github actions in ABN and PROD.
 Synchronisation takes place automatically every day at midnight.
 Synchronisation can also be triggered manually if necessary.
 A log file is saved after each synchronisation.

 ## Process Overview